junxit/us-congress-bills-116/bill.md

     - **(D)** incentive prize competitions and challenges in coordination with such existing Federal agency programs; and
     - **(E)** grants, loans, and loan guarantees to aid in the technology transfer and commercialization of sustainable chemicals, materials, processes, and products;
   - **(2)** collect and disseminate information on sustainable chemistry research, development, technology transfer, and commercialization, including information on accomplishments and best practices;
+  - **(3)** raise awareness of sustainable chemistry concepts through public outreach activities;
-  - **(3)** within education and training programs, expand the education and training of undergraduate and graduate students and professional scientists and engineers, and other professionals involved in materials specification in sustainable chemistry and engineering, including through partnerships with industry as described in section 6;
+  - **(4)** expand the education and training of students at all levels of education, professional scientists and engineers, and other professionals involved in all aspects of sustainable chemistry and engineering appropriate to that level of education and training, including through—
+    - **(A)** partnerships with industry as described in section 6;
+    - **(B)** support for the integration of sustainable chemistry principles into elementary, secondary, undergraduate, and graduate chemistry and chemical engineering curriculum and research training, as appropriate to that level of education and training; and
+    - **(C)** support for integration of sustainable chemistry principles into existing or new professional development opportunities for professionals including teachers, faculty, and individuals involved in laboratory research, (product development, materials specification and testing, life cycle analysis, and management);
-  - **(4)** as relevant to an agency’s programs, examine methods by which the Federal agencies, in collaboration and consultation with the National Institute of Standards and Technology, can facilitate the development or recognition of validated, standardized tools for performing sustainability assessments of chemistry processes or products;
+  - **(5)** as relevant to an agency’s programs, examine methods by which the Federal agencies, in collaboration and consultation with the National Institute of Standards and Technology, may facilitate the development or recognition of validated, standardized tools for performing sustainability assessments of chemistry processes or products;
-  - **(5)** through programs identified by an agency, support (including through technical assistance, participation, financial support, communications tools, awards, or other forms of support) outreach and dissemination of sustainable chemistry advances such as non-Federal symposia, forums, conferences, and publications in collaboration with, as appropriate, industry, academia, scientific and professional societies, and other relevant groups;
+  - **(6)** through programs identified by an agency, support (including through technical assistance, participation, financial support, communications tools, awards, or other forms of support) outreach and dissemination of sustainable chemistry advances such as non-Federal symposia, forums, conferences, and publications in collaboration with, as appropriate, industry, academia, scientific and professional societies, and other relevant groups;
-  - **(6)** provide for public input and outreach to be integrated into the activities described in this section by the convening of public discussions, through mechanisms such as public meetings, consensus conferences, and educational events, as appropriate;
+  - **(7)** provide for public input and outreach to be integrated into the activities described in this section by the convening of public discussions, through mechanisms such as public meetings, consensus conferences, and educational events, as appropriate;
-  - **(7)** within each agency, develop metrics to track the outputs and outcomes of the programs supported by that agency; and
+  - **(8)** within each agency, develop metrics to track the outputs and outcomes of the programs supported by that agency; and
-  - **(8)** incentivize or recognize actions that advance sustainable chemistry products, processes, or initiatives, including through the establishment of a nationally recognized awards program through the Environmental Protection Agency to identify, publicize, and celebrate innovations in sustainable chemistry and chemical technologies.
+  - **(9)** incentivize or recognize actions that advance sustainable chemistry products, processes, or initiatives, including through the establishment of a nationally recognized awards program through the Environmental Protection Agency to identify, publicize, and celebrate innovations in sustainable chemistry and chemical technologies.
 - **(c)** *Limitations* Financial support provided under this section shall—
   - **(1)** be available only for pre-competitive activities; and
   - **(2)** not be used to promote the sale of a specific product, process, or technology, or to disparage a specific product, process, or technology.
-- **(d)** *Agency budget requests*
-  - **(1)** *In general* Each Federal agency and department participating in the activities described in this section shall, as part of its annual request for appropriations to the Office of Management and Budget, submit a report to the Office of Management and Budget that—
-    - **(A)** identifies the activities of the agency or department that contribute directly to these activities; and
-    - **(B)** estimates the portion of the agency or department’s request for appropriations that is intended to be allocated to those activities.
-  - **(2)** *Annual budget request to Congress* The President shall include in the annual budget request to Congress a statement of the portion of the annual budget request for each agency or department that will be allocated to activities undertaken pursuant to this section.
+- **(d)** *Agency budget report* For each of fiscal years 2021 through 2030, not later than 90 days after submission of the President’s annual budget request, the Entity shall prepare and submit to the Committee on Environment and Public Works, the Committee on Commerce, Science, and Transportation, and the Committee on Appropriations of the Senate, and the Committee on Science, Space, and Technology, the Committee on Energy and Commerce, and the Committee on Appropriations of the House of Representatives a report that includes a summarized agency budget in support of the activities under this Act for the fiscal year to which such budget request applies, and for the then current fiscal year, including a breakout of spending for each agency participating in such activities.

 ## § 6.
 Partnerships in sustainable chemistry